 6. Echo the introduction

 It’s a subtle way to wrap up the paper in case you want to close the circle and use the same scenario you used at the beginning.
 But don’t forget to rephrase it!
-This one suits best for a personal or a narrative essay.
+This one is best for a personal or a narrative essay.
 You can also refer to an idiom or a quote you used in the introduction to loop your paper.

 7. Conclude with a quote